 While we felt we had been promised too much regarding the spoon village, the noodle village was even worse.
 A village where they make noodles?
 No. A roadside stall where they sell dried noodles, among other things.
 The driver could’ve just taken us to a supermarket.
 At least we could have bought a cold coke there.

-In the Secret War, during 9 years, the USA bombed Laos every 8 seconds, 24 hours a day.
+Laos is the world’s most heavily bombed country per capita.
+During the so-called Secret War from 1964 to 1973, the USA bombed Laos every 8 seconds, 24 hours a day – during 9 years.
 Cluster bombs with a total of 270 million bomblets were dropped.
 30 % of them didn’t explode and remain undetonated.
 A very small amount has been removed but the remaining bomblets, the UXOs (unexploded ordnances), still cause damage to Laos’ predominantly rural population.
 The bomblets present a great danger because they can and do still explode and accidents happen often.
 People lose limbs, go blind, and children die.

 The UXO Information Centre on Phonsavan’s main street is a good place to learn about that dark and disturbing chapter of Laos’ history.
 You can watch videos, read books, and learn about the history of people affected by the UXOs.
 The Quality of Life Association, that manages the center, helps people injured by the bombs.
 They pay for doctors, help people to get prosthetic limbs, and provide assistance to the injured and their families.
 Many of them can’t work in the fields anymore, either because of their injuries or because they are too afraid other bomblets might explode, and lose their income and livelihood.
 The center sells beautiful handicrafts made by women of affected families.
 Buying souvenirs here is a good way to help them earn a living and to support the association.